K Chandrashekar Rao enters national politics with Bharat Rashtra Samithi

 On Sunday, Rao held a meeting with his Cabinet colleagues and the party’s district presidents, during which they discussed a roadmap for the national party, according to NDTV.

-Former MP B Vinod Kumar said that the party will contest elections in states apart from Telangana, The Indian Express reported,
+Former MP B Vinod Kumar said that the party will contest elections in states apart from Telangana, The Indian Express reported.

+Senior Janata Dal (Secular) leader and former Chief Minister of Karnataka HD Kumaraswamy along with 20 party MLAs were also present at Telangana Bhavan when Rao launched the party, reported PTI.

 In recent months, Rao has frequently criticised the Centre over its policies and called for a change at the national level.
 He has also spoken to other Opposition parties such as Pinarayi Vijayan, Arvind Kejriwal, Nitish Kumar and Uddhav Thackeray in a bid to unite them to take on the Bharatiya Janata Party.